GoogleCloudPlatform/community/tutorials/mongodb-atlas-visionapi-nodejs/index.md

 ---
-title: Google Vision API and MongoDB Atlas on Google Cloud
+title: Use Cloud Vision API with MongoDB Atlas on Google Cloud Platform
-description: Learn how to use Google's Vision API and MongoDB Atlas to build a metadata database with Express server and Node.js.
+description: Learn how to use the Google Cloud Vision API and MongoDB Atlas to build a metadata database with Express server and Node.js.
 author: ksmith,arajwade
 tags: Vision API, Node.js, express, MongoDB Atlas
 date_published: 2019-06-18